 For reference, a regular cup of coffee has about 95mg of caffeine.

 Because caffe mochas have 2 shots of espresso in them, and espresso is a type of coffee, mochas do have coffee in them.
-Usually about 40 grams worth of beans that amount to around 130mg of caffeine.
+Usually about 40 grams worth of beans amount to around 130mg of caffeine.

 If you’d like to learn more about mochas, coffee, and other espresso drinks, be sure to check out the rest of my website!
 Thanks for reading and have a great day!